 - a) Term loans were applied for the purpose they were obtained.
-Further, short term loans availed have not been utilised for long term purposes by the Company. - b) The quarterly returns or statements of current assets filed by the Company for the sanctioned working capital limits with banks or financial institutions are in agreement with the books of accounts for the year ended March 31, 2024.
-Certain differences observed for the year ended March 31, 2023 with reconciliation and reasons thereof are as follows:-
+Further, short term loans availed have not been utilised for long term purposes by the Company. - b) The quarterly returns or statements of current assets filed by the Company for the sanctioned working capital limits with banks or financial institutions are in agreement with the books of accounts. - c) The Company has not been declared as wilful defaulter by any bank or financial institution or government or any government authority.